 It's a fascinating time for local marketing and web design in general.
-Trends in digital marketing for 2017 will continue to shift the way users are engaged with and discover location-based businesses.
-It's now become quite important to maintain a healthy relationship between both your online and offline practices.
+Trends in digital marketing will continue to have a way in which users are engaging with local businesses.
+It's now become more important than ever to maintain a coherent relationship between both your online and offline marketing efforts.

-With the continued updates in Google’s algorithms, increased usage of the mobile platform and geo-targeting opportunities, both offline marketing and online SEO strategies have become more than two individual practices or tools.
-Picture them as a couple that is consistently working with one another to form the ideal relationship called local SEO.
+With Google continuing to update their algorithms, the rise of mobile and geo-targeting, both offline marketing and online SEO strategies continue to be more than two individual sciences or tools.
+It's best to see them as pair, consistently working together to form the ideal partnership called local SEO.

 What is Local SEO?

-Local SEO is a combined effort of search marketing practices that allow a local business to rank higher in search results — When a potential customer searches for a business near their physical location.
-These local search queries can result in a group which is known as the “Local 3-pack”.
+Local SEO is a combined effort of search marketing practices that allow a local business to rank higher in search results — When a visitor searches for a business near their physical location, these local search queries can result in a group which is known as the “Local 3-pack”.
 When someone searches for a location-related keyword, such as Auckland dentist, these are the three first listings that show in local search results:

 Or, your business can appear among other organic search results below paid ads and the Local 3-pack.

-So you’re now wondering: what could local SEO do for your business, or if it is really worth the trouble of understanding the modern local SEO landscape.
+So you’re now wondering: what could local SEO do for my business, is it really worth all the effort of getting to grips with the modern local SEO landscape.

 Google My Business